How Long Does It Take to Become an Electrician?

 • Inspecting electrical components, such as transformers and circuit breakers, and troubleshooting issues

-• Adhering to state and local building regulations based on the National Electrical Code
+• Adhering to state and local building regulations in accordance with the National Electrical Code (NEC)

-An electrician’s job description may also depend on the level of seniority they’ve achieved.
+An electrician’s job description may also depend on their level of seniority.
 Journey-level electricians, often referred to as journeymen, perform many standard duties associated with electricians.
-Master electricians carry out many of the same duties and also can perform tasks that require more advanced expertise.
-They may also train and oversee journeymen electricians.
+However, if you become a master electrician, you will be able to work on jobs that require more advanced expertise.
+You may also be in charge of training and supervising journeymen.

 Electrician Career Path: Steps and How Long It Takes